MagaluCloud/magalu/script-qa/cli-doc/network/subnets/vpcs-subnets/create/help.md

 - --cidr-block string                      Cidr Block
 - --cli.list-links enum[=table]            List all available links for this command (one of "json", "table" or "yaml")
 - --description string                     Description
-- --dns-nameservers array(ipvanyaddress)   Dns Nameservers (default [])
+- --dns-nameservers array(ipvanyaddress)   Dns Nameservers
 - -h, --help                                   help for create
 - --ip-version integer                     Ip Version (required)
 - --name string                            Name (required)
 - -v, --version                                version for create
-- --vpc-id string                          Vpc Id: Id of the VPC to create Subnet (required)
+- --vpc-id anyValue                        Vpc Id: Id of the VPC to create Subnet
+- Use --vpc-id=help for more details (required)

 ## Other commands:
 - Global Flags: